gruntwork-io/terraform-null-terragrunt-registry-test/README.md

 # terraform-null-terragrunt-registry-test

-Simple module with null_resource for testing terragrunt functionality with module registry.
+This repository contains a simple terraform module with a single `null_resource` that can be used for testing terragrunt functionality with a module registry.